melody-notpond/ilo-pali/README.md

         Deallocates the page(s) containing the given address.
 Returns 0 on success and 1 if a page was never allocated by this process.

-    - `page_permissions(void* addr, int permissions) -> int status`
+    - `page_permissions(void* addr, size_t count, int permissions) -> int status`

-        Modifies the permissions of the given page.
+        Modifies the permissions of the given pages.
 Returns 0 on success, 1 if the page was never allocated, and 2 if both write and execute were attempted to be set.

         Permissions:
          - READ    - 0b100